 Someday, my kids will grow up and have fond memories of selecting a can of bubbly from the fridge for pizza and movie night as a family.
 A rhythm that already existed became extra special without any of us realizing it was happening.
 It's nothing fancy, but it's something we all look forward to every week.

 7. It's never too late to start again...

 It has been well over a decade since I applied myself to learning the piano, but I recently started playing again and have found so much joy in revisiting something I forgot I loved.

 Turns out, practicing something old can teach you something new.
 (Read more about that here)

 8. Painting with kids can be fun...

 Against my better judgment, my kids and I ventured to paint all the trim work and walls in our basement (a project I've wanted to do for five years and have put off out of dread).
-Well, it turns out that children are entirely capable to paint well, and working with them on a big project is actually quite fun.
-For a week straight we painted every day while listening to music and had a blast doing it.
-They laughed at my dance moves and I didn't yell when they spilled the paint.
+Well, it turns out that children are entirely capable of painting well, and working with them on a big project is actually quite fun.
+We painted every day for a week straight while listening to music and had a blast doing it.
+They laughed at my dance moves, and I didn't yell when they spilled the paint.